pauls21033/Project-2-Gun-Violence-in-the-US/README.md

 The data used from Kaggle are all CSV files, while the data used from Wikipedia is a scraped website

-The analyzed data defines a mass shooting as an gun event where at least two or more persons were either injured or killed

 ## Transform